em0sh/unrealcv-datagen/readme.md

 	-plot
 		signal to program whether or not to plot training data for debugging

-## TODO
+## # TODO:
-Add ability to generate image and depth data and save to disk for later access render.maxDist is the "rear" of the image that requires tuning for each unique scene.
-This is not optimal - there is an algorithmic solution.
-Will add this feature later.
-It will be based on determining the size of all visible objects, finding their "furthest" orientation pose, and use this distance multiplied by a safety factor to determine render.maxDist.
+- Add ability to generate image and depth data and save to disk for later access.
+- render.maxDist is the "rear" of the image that requires tuning for each unique scene.
+This is not optimal - there is an algorithmic solution (will be based on determining the size of all visible objects, finding their "furthest" orientation pose, and use this distance multiplied by a safety factor to determine render.maxDist).